 - You’ll feel more grounded and connected to life because you are not lost in thought-based attachments – you’ll participate in life more fully.

 - Your mind will become clear, and you’ll be able to perceive the truth more easily.

 Observe the trees which allow the birds to perch and fly away without either inviting them to stay or desiring them never to depart.
-If your heart can be like this, you will be near to the way.
+When your heart feels like this, you will near to the way.